 Factors that affect the repair or replace decision

 - Energy Efficient: The cost of running the washing machine might be more important in the long run than the price of purchasing it.
 Keep in mind the energy consumption of the machine.
+New washing machines usually come with an energy efficiency rating.
+Click here to find out more about washing machine energy efficiency ratings.

-Decided to Repair?
+Decided to repair?
 Finding washing machine repair near me

 - Ask friends and family: The first place to start looking is amongst friends and family.
 Although, it is important to stress that choosing someone who is a friend of a friend or cheap but not a professional could be money thrown away.